Real talk: I’m not going to tell you how to get “the best dating profile photo ever.”

 I suggest you go ahead and edit several different photos to give you some options to work with in the next step.

-Finally, you’ll want to take the handful of shots you just edited and put them on Photofeeler for some free, easy feedback.
+Take the handful of shots you just edited and put them on Photofeeler for some free, easy feedback.